souenzzo/graal/docs/reference-manual/native-image/Properties.md

     }
     ```

-2. Build and run the native executable
+2. Build and run the native executable:

     ```shell
     native-image -Dstatic_key=STATIC_VALUE ReadProperties
     ./readproperties -Dinstance_key=INSTANCE_VALUE
     ```

-    You should see output similar to
+    You should see output similar to:

     ```
     Getting value of static property with key: static_key